docker then followed by a

 Explaination:

-- run container in background and print container
+-d - run container in background and print container

-- use host port 9000
+ID-p 9000:80 - use host port 9000 to access

-- assign a name nn
+port 80 in container--name nn - assign a name nn to the

-containerCopy the default nginx
+containerCopy the default nginx configuration file from the

 running container.